Food Processing & Manufacturing Uniforms Require HACCP Compliance

-Kleen Kraft Services works closely with customers in the food processing industry, building robust and efficient uniform management programs that adhere to strict safety regulations and guidelines.
+Kleen Kraft Services works closely with customers in the food processing industry, building robust and efficient HACCP Compliant uniform rental programs that adhere to strict safety regulations and guidelines.
 Our products and processes help you stay compliant with the FDA and USDA, specifically the Hazard Analysis and Critical Control Point Initiative (HACCP).

 Want to download a copy of our HACCP Program?
 Get the password from our team and you can download it on this page here.